brjorgen/retroarch-nci-py/README.md

 # retroarch-nci-py
 A python client for the RetroArch NCI.
-Implement commands found on the [RetroAch Official NCI Documentation](https://docs.libretro.com/development/retroarch/network-control-interface/).
+Implements commands found on the [RetroAch Official NCI Documentation](https://docs.libretro.com/development/retroarch/network-control-interface/).
 Useful for bots, watchers, etc.